What Is Neurofeedback?

 Neurofeedback is a non-invasive, reward-based training of brain function, by which the brain learns to function more efficiently.
 Chronic imbalance in the electrical impulses in our brains can have severe effects on our day to day life and causing problems such as anxiety, depression, ADHD, behavior disorders, sleep disorders, headaches and migraines, PMS and emotional disturbances.
 Organic brain conditions such as seizures, the autism spectrum, and cerebral palsy are also affected by the electrical signals in our brain.
 Neurofeedback is a form of biofeedback that works to change the electrical activity of your brain and teach the brain self-regulation.

 When the brain is dysregulated it is like a symphony orchestra tuning up, making a lot of noise that is unpleasant to the ear.
 Neurofeedback monitors brain function in real time and provides feedback through visual, auditory and physical means.
 The brain is then rewarded for changing its own activity to more appropriate patterns.
+By helping the brain regain its level of homeostasis, negative symptoms are alleviated.
+Neurofeedback is an FDA-approved treatment for PTSD, as it addresses both the physiological & psychological roots of the disorder.

 How does Neurofeedback work?